Unjust Verdicts

 Investigating:

-Directorate of the Federal Security Service of Russia in the Republic of Crimea and Sevastopol
+Investigative Department of the FSB Directorate of Russia for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: